alialerwi/UIBK-703807-Advanced-C-CXX/ex01/README.md

 - *Out of source build*, all generated files (`.o`, `.so`, ...) are placed in a separate folder outside the source directory.
 - Automatically determine file dependencies.
   If a header file is touched, the build system should know which object files need to be rebuilt.
-- Easily enable linking with rPath
+- Easily enable linking with rPath.
 - Utilise multiple processor cores for the build process.
 - Easily enable debugging + disable optimisation.